 How to deal with long days in front of your computer

-- Taking breaks: stand up regularly and move around to stimulate blood circulation in your arms and legs, which will keep them from getting too tired.
-Walk to the water distributor; take a short walk outside, and/or use the stairs instead of the elevator.
+Stand up regularly and move around to stimulate blood circulation in your arms and legs, which will keep them from getting too tired.
+Walk to the water distributor, take a short walk outside, and/or use the stairs instead of the elevator.
 Aside from gently working out your legs and heart, the fresh air and the break will help you relax.

 Take advantage of downtime when you’re unable to work, for whatever reason.
 Get up and take a short walk.
 If you have the space and privacy, maybe try a few push-ups or sit-ups.
 Enough to feel your muscles work, but not enough to break a sweat; the office isn’t really the place.

 Other good habits

 To work your abdominal muscles, hold your breath for a few seconds when breathing in, then release when exhaling.
 If possible, get some fresh air from outside, as mentioned previously.